 AssetTrack works best when you have set up ServiceNow Hardware Asset Management properly.
 Consider the following to determine if you're ready for AssetTrack for ServiceNow.

-- A Data Dictionary is created that lists all necessary data fields so stakeholders know where specific data will be stored.
+- Create a data dictionary that lists all necessary data fields so stakeholders know where specific data will be stored.
 This ensure business users, administrators, and AMI are playing to the same sheet of music.

-- Model Categories established with Asset and CI classes set so that:
+- Establish model categories with Asset and CI classes set so that:

 - Discovery doesn’t add VMs into your alm_hardware table